Parachute tower: Use

 Parachute towers are used to train people, particularly military paratroopers, in parachute jump technique.
 Towers are typically divided into low towers of approximately 35 feet and high towers of around 100–200 feet or higher.
 The shorter towers are used by trainees jumping in harnesses with a fall-restraint cable to simulate the exit from an aircraft and safe landing technique.

-Trainees then pass onto the high tower jumps with parachutes.
+Trainees then pass on to the high tower jumps with parachutes.
 The high tower typically has one or more arms at the top from which the trainee is winched up into the air and released to descend by parachute.
 The parachutes used are specific variants developed for training and were originally modified commercial systems, though the US military later developed the Type J-I parachute specifically for high tower jumps.

 The high tower allows trainees to practice the "body landing" (or parachute landing fall) technique, which is essential to avoid injuries such as broken legs or ankles.
 The high tower can also be used to carry out "shock harness drills", intended to simulate the initial shock of a parachute canopy opening.
 The trainee is hauled up into the air and dropped to free fall approximately 15 feet before being brought to a complete stop.
 After high tower training is passed troops proceed onto aircraft jumps from an altitude of approximately 1250 feet.
 In the United States Army during the Second World War, five jumps from aircraft were sufficient to complete the course; the British Army required trainees to undertake an additional two jumps from tethered balloons prior to jumping from aircraft.